MorhafAlshibly/coanda/docs/static/index.md

 -  Represents a **unit of matchmaking**.
 -  An evolving **ELO window** is tracked based on the creation time of a ticket, allowing for broader match acceptance.
 -  Only deleted **manually** - you must delete it if you don't want it to be valid anymore
-   -  If it is matched you must delete the match its a part of to delete it, this is something to take note of when clients currently "crash", yet tickets stay in the queue.
+   -  If it is matched you must delete the match its a part of to delete it, this is something to take note of when clients suddenly "crash", yet tickets stay in the queue.

 #### **Match**